waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   and updated (once a month) automatically.

 * **Cache mechanism:**
-  A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.
+  A cache mechanism for the fetched IP addresses and country code has been equipped to reduce load on the server against the burst accesses with a short period of time.

 * **Customizing response:**
-  HTTP Response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
+  HTTP response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
   You can also have the custom error page (for example `403.php`) in your theme template directory or child theme directory to fit your theme.